How to Create Great Filters

 To learn more about all of the ways we can solve the problems of traditional search, check out this article.

-We compiled our own research and tips from The Good to create the ultimate product filter checklist.
+We compiled our own research and tips from The Good to create the ultimate eCommerce filter checklist.
 Interested in a more detailed explanation?
 Read here for a complete breakdown of the below checklist.

 The key takeaways you should know are: